| "A Godsend! Riders spend

 approach.
 Problem with that

 is you miss way more than you hit and continue to stay "lost".
+We

 think life's too short and they're too many good roads you shouldn't miss